Pangeamt/sequence_transfer/README.md

 ## Sequence & transfers
 Transfering annotations between BERT and Moses tokens or between BERT tokens and the text source, requires a kind of "mapping".
-Thoses "mappings, in the Sequence Transfer library, are called transfers.
+Thoses "mappings", in the Sequence Transfer library, are called transfers.

 A transfer operate over sequences, sequences of chars or sequences of tokens.
 But let's start with an example: